In The News

 What is the RBA cash rate today?

-In the latest Reserve Bank Australia (RBA) meeting on Tuesday the 24th of September, the RBA decided to leave the current cash rate unchanged at 4.35 per cent.
+In the latest Reserve Bank Australia (RBA) meeting on Tuesday the 5th of November, the RBA decided to leave the current cash rate unchanged at 4.35 per cent.

 Introduction to the RBA cash rate